The House Committee on Ethics must now determine if Boris Johnson is guilty of lying to the Commons.

 I have believed from the start that this couple engaged in mutual abuse.
 But the case is not about domestic abuse, it is about the kinds of speech that are permissible in the aftermath of such abuse.

 And this is where Amber's status as a voice tends to come apart.
 Depp has shown up with convincing witnesses and supporting evidence that he was himself abused.
 Heard has not, at least relatively.

 Having watched much of the trial I cannot recall a single telling piece of evidence presented by Heard's lawyers, and this when their client was clearly the sort to create incriminating tableaux for her camera, along with a tendency to use audio rather speculatively.
-One ends up with the impression of someone who tried and ultimately failed to fully entrap her partner.
+One ends up with the impression of someone who has tried, and ultimately failed, to fully entrap her partner.

 Yet she still might have been abused by Depp.
 If so, one has to be sympathetic, but ultimately that is not what this trial has been about.

 The significance here is not about criminal behaviour, but about the principle that any statement made about someone else in public needs to have some sort of perceptible foundation in truth.

 Time and time again in Guatemala I have had to put up with statements made in public about me that have none such: statements about my character, my actions, my sexuality, my reproductive status, my professional abilities, my security system and so on — all just calumnies that are hardly worth the time it would take to rebut them.

 In the state where Depp and Heard are facing off, defamation is defined as speech based on malicious falsehood or a reckless disregard for the truth.
 Here in Guatemala the law is seemingly less certain, sometimes deferring to the alleged victim's sense of injury rather than any agreed notion of objective truth.